LilSpazJoekp/explain-yourself/README.md

 ## Changes

+## 1.2.11

+- When app comment is removed, consider the post as safe and stop enforcing checks.
+- Don't attempt to archive mod only modmail conversations.
+- If the post author is a moderator and the post is approved, consider the post as safe and stop enforcing checks.

 ### 1.2.5

-- Move post ID to end of the message subject.
+- Move post ID to the end of the message subject.

 ### 1.2.4